 Detailed profiles are provided for the entire Waikato Management School faculty on staff web pages which are accessible via the Staff Directory and Department web pages.
 In this section, the School's professorial faculty are briefly introduced.

 - Dr Michele Akoorie is Professor of International Management.
 Her research interests focus on the specialist fields of foreign direct investment, small firm internationalisation and clusters.

 - Dr Ron Bird is a Professor in Finance.
 His research interests largely concentrate in the investments areas and those areas that interface with financial reporting.
 Since 1999, his interest have progressively moved towards increasing our understanding of the extent to which markets fail and the costs imposed on the community as a consequence of these failures.

-- Dr Delwyn Clark is a Professor of Strategic Management and Associate Dean Research for the Waikato Management School.
+- Dr Delwyn Clark is a Professor of Strategic Management for the Waikato Management School.
 Her current research interests focuses on strategy models, innovation processes and micro-enterprises.

 - Dr Tim Coltman is a Professor and Dean of the Waikato Management School.
 His research interests include managing innovation, research that makes a difference to business and society.
 His disciplinary strengths are in strategy, technology management, innovation, entrepreneurship and supply chain management.

 - Dr Howard Davey is a Professor of Professional Accounting, and Co-Chairperson of the Department of Accounting.
 He specialises in external reporting, financial accounting and accounting theory, including non-traditional measures of performance, taxation and professional issues.